Vitrecan/minecraft-ahk-v2-script/README.md

 # minecraft-ahk-v2-script

-This is a Minecraft AutoHotkey (AHK) script that includes several useful features to automate the game.
+This is a Minecraft AutoHotkey (AHK) script that includes several useful features to automate both the Bedrock and Java clients.

 ## Features